Efficient Ensemble Conditional Independence Test Framework for Causal Discovery: Method

 The ensemble test combines individual p-values into a single test statistic by leveraging the properties shown in Proposition~\ref{prop:1}.
 This approach offers greater flexibility by allowing adaptive selection of the stable distribution parameters $\alpha, \beta, \gamma, \delta$ to accommodate different types of CIT and underlying conditional dependence structures in the data.
 Among these parameters, $\alpha$ controls the tail heaviness of the stable distribution and has the greatest influence on its CDF $F_S$.
 Therefore, in practice, we recommend fixing $\beta, \gamma, \delta$ and varying only $\alpha$, which provides a simple yet effective way to adjust the flexibility of E-CIT.

 It is important to distinguish our approach from related work such as~\citet{StableComb}.
-Although both methods utilize the closure property of stable distributions, our method yields a different form of the combined p-value.
+Structurally, our method is a generalized form of~\citet{stouffer}, whereas \citet{StableComb} generalizes \citet{ACAT} and \citet{liptak}.
 More importantly, our subsequent theoretical analysis is tailored for the challenges of CITs and, consequently, makes no parametric assumptions on the form of the subtests (such as the normality of subtests' statistics~\citep{ACAT, StableComb}).
-Additionally, existing methods such as~\citet{stouffer} can be viewed as special cases of our approach.

 To formally establish the reliability of our method, we present its key theoretical properties below (see Appendix~\ref{sec:Proof} for detailed proofs).

-\begin{theorem} The ensemble test $\mathcal{H}_e$ (for well-defined subtest p-values) satisfies the following properties: \begin{enumerate} \item \textbf{Validity}: Under the null hypothesis, the ensemble p-value is uniformly distributed on $[0,1]$, ensuring Type I error control. \item \textbf{Admissibility}: The ensemble test is admissible, indicating that no other test uniformly outperforms it in terms of error rates and decision-making optimality. \item \textbf{Unbiasedness}\footnote{Unbiasedness in hypothesis testing is defined as the rejection probability under the alternative hypothesis being at least the pre-specified significance level~\citep{textbookunbiased}, distinct from unbiasedness in estimation.}: The ensemble test is unbiased if its subtests are unbiased, meaning the ensemble does not compromise the unbiasedness of the individual subtests. \end{enumerate} \end{theorem}
+\begin{theorem} The ensemble test $\mathcal{H}_e$ (for exact subtest p-values) satisfies the following properties: \begin{enumerate}[topsep=0pt] \item \textbf{Validity}: Under the null hypothesis, the ensemble p-value is uniformly distributed on $[0,1]$, ensuring Type I error control. \item \textbf{Admissibility}: The ensemble test is admissible, indicating that no other test uniformly outperforms it in terms of error rates and decision-making optimality. \item \textbf{Unbiasedness}\footnote{Unbiasedness in hypothesis testing is defined as the rejection probability under the alternative hypothesis being at least the pre-specified significance level~\citep{textbookunbiased}, distinct from unbiasedness in estimation.}: The ensemble test is unbiased if its subtests are unbiased, meaning the ensemble does not compromise the unbiasedness of the individual subtests. \end{enumerate} \end{theorem}

-Theorem~\ref{thm:1} ensures that our ensemble test is valid for well-defined base p-values.
+Theorem~\ref{thm:1} ensures that our ensemble test is valid for exact base p-values.
 However, we acknowledge that due to the challenges inherent to CITs, these p-values are often approximate.
 This implies that the guarantees of Theorem~\ref{thm:1} may not hold exactly in practice, a point we discuss further in Appendix~\ref{sec:Limitations}.

 We further examine the ensemble test's power.
 Let $\alpha_e$, $\beta_e$, and $\pi_e = 1 - \beta_e$ denote the Type I error, Type II error, and power of the ensemble test, respectively.
 The following theorem establishes a key result that describes the power of our ensemble test.